CC Across the Country

 June 21, 2018

-Colorado College President Jill Tiefenthaler and Vice Chair of the Board of Trustees Jeff Keller '91 invite you to Changemakers Who are Defining the CC Experience.
+Colorado College President Jill Tiefenthaler and Vice Chair of the Board of Trustees Jeff Keller '91 hosted Changemakers Who are Defining the CC Experience in Chicago.

-Student presenters will discuss their CC opportunities.
-They will be joined by a panel of alumni for a conversation about Colorado College and their life experiences.
-The panel, moderated by Professor of Psychology Tomi-Ann Roberts, will include:
+Student presenters discussed their CC opportunities, and a panel of alumni had a conversation about Colorado College and their life experiences.

-McGarigal is an Environmental Science major and Philosophy minor at Colorado College.
-She was born in Bend, Oregon, and spent eight years living in Beijing, China before joining the CC community.
-Outside of class, she usually can be found singing, playing the double bass, flying drones, working in the GIS lab, cooking a yummy meal, or enjoying the outdoors.
-She is excited to spend the fall of her senior year participating in the Semester in Environmental Science program at the Marine Biological Center in Woods Hole, Massachusetts, before returning to CC for her final semester.
+Alison McGarigal ’19 is a senior environmental science major and philosophy minor at Colorado College.
+She was born in Bend, Oregon, and spent eight years living in Beijing, China, before joining the CC community.
+Outside of class, she can be found singing, playing the double bass, flying drones, working in the GIS lab, cooking a yummy meal, or enjoying the outdoors.
+She is excited to spend the fall of her senior year participating in the Semester in Environmental Science program at the Marine Biological Laboratory in Woods Hole, Massachusetts, before returning to CC for her final semester.

 2545 W. Diversey Ave.